Tristangva/Search-Engine/README.txt

 (-stdc++fs maybe not as it is already in the CMakeLists.txt)

-CMakeLists.txt is crutial to run the program
-CSCE4200 inside the CMakeLists.txt fuke us tge target and executable
+CMakeLists.txt is crutial to run the program as CMakeLists.txt make us the target and executable

 To include the files needed, go to file_paths.h and enter int the file paths on the respective string

-For the ft911 directory, only ft011_1, ft011_2, and ft011_3, are able to be read in presently I have no idea why this is and had no time to fix.

-Run the program to tokenize and index the files and after this is done, the program will prompt the user to enter in a word to find.
+Run the program and press '2' to tokenize and index the files and after this is done, Run the program again and press '1' to run the query search

-The program will return the the docs that the closest words are found in.
+If the files forward_index.txt, inverse_index.txt, file_dict.txt, word_dict.txt exist,
+you can immediately go towards 2 as long as they are in correct format

+If pressed 1 initially, you will have to chose 1 or 2 for the different query formats 1 for just "title" 2 for "title" and "desc".
+I had no time to incorporate

+To compare the results, you will have to see what documents in the main.grels are deemed relevent, and compare them to the displayed results.
+You can also go to the retrieved documents

 If you have any questions, contact me.